 Wittenberg is a pedestrian campus with limited parking space.
 Therefore, parking on campus is a privilege closely regulated by the university.
 Traffic and parking violations are cause for university disciplinary action.
 Regulations are enforced by the Wittenberg Police/Security Department.

-Legal parking areas for student s are Ferncliff Hall Lot, the lower end of Ward Street, the Student Center lot overnight in designated areas only), the new Krieg lot, and the Tower and Firestine Halls lot.
+Legal parking areas for students are the New Hall lot, Ferncliff Hall Lot, the lower end of Ward Street, the Student Center lot overnight in designated areas only), the new Krieg lot, and the Tower and Firestine Halls lot.
 Students may also park in any legal spot on city streets.
-Students who have paid for a designated space in the Firestine lot may park there.
+Students who have paid for access to the reserved lot near Firestine Hall may park there.
 There are no other legal parking places on campus, either signed or unsigned.

 Parking regulations are enforced in the following manner: vehicles parked illegally will receive citations; vehicles receiving more than one citation for the academic year may be towed or booted with an immobilization device.
 The fee associated with recovering towed vehicles is separate and unrelated to university fees.
 Fines assessed by the university are charged to the bill of the offender.
 Extended non-payment or unidentified vehicles are still subject to the total fine when identified.
 These fines are placed on the student bill and, if not paid, can delay graduation or prevent class registration.
 It is the responsibility of students who operate and own vehicles to ensure that their vehicles are parked legally on campus.
 Loaned vehicles are the financial responsibility of the owners and no difference in enforcement will be shown to multiple offenders who claim that their cars were not within their control.

 Visitors are required to follow the same regulations as their relatives or sponsors.
 They are expected to obey parking regulations just as are other members of the university community.
 Visitors must obtain a visitor's parking pass from the Police Division.